Global Stocks Rise on Manufacturing Data

 U.S. tariffs of 15% on Chinese goods including clothing, tools and electronics came into force on Sunday, escalating the dispute ahead of further talks expected later in the month.
 A round of retaliatory Chinese tariffs also took effect, targeting imports of U.S. soybeans, crude oil and pharmaceuticals.

 Still, Chinese indexes performed strongly after a private survey of the nation's manufacturers showed factory activity rebounded to a five-month high last month.
-The Shanghai Composite rose 1.3% and the Shenzhen A Share index rose 2.3%.
+The private survey was in contrast to official figures released Saturday, however, which pointed to a continuing downturn in Chinese factories.

 After a summer recess, British lawmakers were due to return to Parliament Tuesday with members opposed to a no-deal Brexit having less than one week to table legislation that would rule it out.